-Our natural beeswax blend has been used by our national network of technicians, as well as professional restorers, heritage organisations and the general public with great success for many years.
+Our natural beeswax blend has been used by our national network of furniture restorers, as well as professional restorers, heritage organisations and the general public with great success for many years.

-Formulated to be colour neutral; it enhances the natural beauty of the wood without changing the colour, it will simply add a healthy, natural looking finish, bringing out the best in any wooden surface, modern or antique.
+Formulated to be color neutral; it enhances the natural beauty of the wood without changing the color, it will simply add a healthy, natural looking finish, bringing out the best in any wooden surface, modern or antique.

 Beeswax Polish is Suitable For

-1 Litre of Beeswax will cover an area of approx. 12.5m²!
+1 Litre of Beeswax will cover an area of approx 135sqft

 If stored in a cool, dry place our Beeswax Polish will last for years without drying up or going off.

-The Beeswax Polish is capable of cleaning wood too, however, if the wood is dirty, give the wood a good clean using the Wood Reviver.
+The Beeswax Polish is capable of cleaning wood too, however, if the wood is very dirty, give the wood a good clean using the Wood Cleaner.

 Ensure the surface is dust free.
 Apply the Beeswax Polish onto a cloth and rub into the wooden surface following the direction of the grain.
-Leave for 3-4 minutes and buff over with a cloth to restore the lustre.
+Leave for 5 minutes and buff over with a cloth to restore the lustre.
 We recommend using a Lint Free Cloth for best results.